 Related to elms (Ulmus) and similar to them in most details, but smaller.
 All have virtue of deep rooting; old trees in narrow planting strips expand in trunk diameter to nearly fill strips without producing surface roots or heaving sidewalk or curb.
 Good choice for street or lawn tree, even near buildings or paving.
 Canopy casts moderate shade in spring and summer; leaves turn yellow in fall.
 Mature trees have picturesque bark with corky warts and ridges.
 Small berrylike fruits attract birds.

 Native to eastern North America.
-To 50 ft. or taller and nearly as wide, with rounded crown and spreading, sometimes pendulous branches.
+Grows to 50 ft. or taller and nearly as wide, with a rounded crown and spreading, sometimes pendulous branches.
 Bright green, oval leaves, 2–5 in. long, with finely toothed edges.
 Tree does not leaf out until midspring.
 Resistant to oak root fungus.

 Winter squash is grown for harvest in late summer or fall; it stores well and is used for baking and f...

 Warm-season vegetable from tropical Asia.
 Large, erect, bushy plant to 6 ft. tall, with big, bold, dee...

 Thought to have originated in Africa.
 The principal types cultivated in the West are muskmelons (&ldqu...